 A Medicare rebate may be available depending on your circumstances for undertaking breast implant replacement surgery.
 If so, it will make a big difference if you are privately insured, as the Private Health insurance might pay more of the hospital and theatre expenses.
 They can sometimes contribute to the expenses for dressings and garments.

 With a doctor’s referral you can receive a Medicare rebate for your initial and subsequent consultations.
 If you have the relevant private health insurance you not only receive the Medicare rebate for your procedure, you may receive an extra rebate from your health fund.

-Payment plans are available for some patients, either through us or through various dedicated companies, such as TLC – Total Lifestyle Credit. – See the payment plan information
+Payment plans are available for some patients. – See the payment plan information

 Why Visit Dr Carmen for Breast Implant Replacement Surgery?

 - She is a highly qualified female surgeon

 During your pre-operative consultation, Dr Carmen will compassionately address the previous breast surgery and determine which revision technique is necessary to refine the breasts.

 Any information about your previous surgery is paramount to understanding the intrinsic details.
 This includes the type and size of implants, and when the implants were inserted.
 This will help Dr Carmen produce the highest quality breast correction.